Free fairy tales for children, made up and short.

 All the stories are educational but the in brief stories for babies (up to 3 years old) this characteristic is always stressed.

-The structure of the love stories about the little village Waves in the Sea of Cane (Cañaveruelas), because it is a collection of brief tales which all begin with the same two paragraphs as the story of The Cat, permits us to repeat another paragraph or two when it is considered convenient or it has been a long time since one in particular is mentioned or, simply, we want to make a brief story a bit longer.
+The structure of the love stories about the little village Waves in the Sea of Cane (Cañaveruelas), because it is a collection of brief tales which all begin with the same two paragraphs as the story of The Cat, permits us to repeat another paragraph or two when it is considered convenient or it has been a long time since one in particular is mentioned or, simply, we want to make it a bit longer.

-A little village (Grañón) by T.P.
+Surroundings of a village (Grañón) by T.P.
 Barrasa

-STORY OF THE CAT
+THE COSO CAT

-In a little village near H… (Huete) that was called C… (Cañaveruelas-Waves in the Sea of Cane), a little boy lived in a square in the centre of the village that was called the C… (The Coso).
+In a little village near H… (Huete) that was called C… (Cañaveruelas-Waves in the Sea of Cane), a little boy lived in a square in the center of the village that was called the C… (The Coso).

 In the Coso there was a house where the little boy lived with his family: his mommy and daddy and his six siblings, three brothers and three sisters.